MBS Mohammed Baobaid

 Role

-Package author, Laravel product engineer, open-source maintainer, and documentation writer
+Package author, Laravel systems designer, AI product engineer, documentation writer, and open-source maintainer

 Outcome